posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 cd vscode-python
 npm ci
 python3 -m venv .venv
-# Activate the virtual environment as appropriate for your shell, For example ...
+# Activate the virtual environment as appropriate for your shell, For example, on bash it's ...
 source .venv/bin/activate
 # The Python code in the extension is formatted using Black.
 python3 -m pip install black